apaAI-Labs/apaai-protocol/CONTRIBUTING.md

-# Contributing to TRACE Protocol
+# Contributing to APAAI Protocol

-Thank you for your interest in contributing to TRACE Protocol!
+Thank you for your interest in contributing to APAAI Protocol!
 This document provides guidelines for contributing to the project.

 ## 🎯 How to Contribute